 In 2017, Adams was president of the International College of Integrative Medicine, a nonprofit group that features "affordable introduction and advanced training in heavy metal toxicology and chelation therapy."
 He became certified in Integrative and Holistic Medicine in 2011 by the Board of Integrative and Holistic Medicine, but neither this board nor such a specialty are recognized by the American Board of Medical Specialties, which is the standard-setting agency for the scientific medical community.

-Here the the key documents from the False Claims Act case:
+Here are the key documents from the case against Adams:

 |Date||#||Document (Case No. 4:18-cv-191-HLM)|